angelcamelot/Azt3kNet/docs/mail-architecture.md

 * optionally configure an outbound SMTP relay such as Sendgrid when direct port 25 access is unavailable

+### Mailbox naming strategy

+Mailbox identifiers are generated from a human-friendly alias suggested by the LLM or derived from the agent username hint.
+The alias is sanitized to contain only lowercase alphanumeric characters (maximum 32) and then suffixed with a deterministic 13-character base36 string derived from the population seed via `SeedSequence`.
+The suffix is composed from two independent derivations (`"hi"`/`"lo"`) mixed into a 64-bit value before encoding, yielding more than enough entropy to avoid collisions even when provisioning millions of agents.

+For compatibility with existing deployments, aliases that already match the legacy format (`<alias><four digits>`) are preserved as-is so that rebuilding a population does not attempt to rename existing mailboxes.

 Minimal provisioning example:

 ```python